Comet PoE (GL-RM1PE) Control Panel Guide¶

 Comet PoE integrates with Tailscale, allowing you to remotely access it via Tailscale virtual network.

-In the control panel, navigate to Apps Center -> Tailscale, bind Comet PoE and your controlling device to your Tailscale account.
-Then you can remotely access it by typing its Tailscale virtual IP into a web browser on the controlling device, without installing GLKVM app.
+Simply bind the Comet PoE and your controlling device to the same Tailscale account, and you will be able to remotely access the Comet PoE by entering its Tailscale virtual IP into a web browser on the controlling device, without installing the GLKVM app.

 Click here for more instructions.